naninovel/docs/docs/api/index.md

 ; Changes volume of all the played music tracks to 50% over 2.5 seconds and makes them play in a loop
 @bgm volume:0.5 loop:true time:2.5

+; Playes `BattleThemeIntro` once and then immediately `BattleThemeMain` in a loop.
+@bgm BattleThemeMain intro:BattleThemeIntro
 ```

 ## br